john-shepherdson/dnet-hadoop/dhp-applications/dhp-collector-worker/README.md

 --------------------------
 This module defines a **collector worker application** that runs on Hadoop.

-It is responsible for harvesting metadata using a different plugin, that has been passed as arguments in the main class
+It is responsible for harvesting metadata using different plugins.

 The collector worker uses a message queue to inform the progress of the harvesting action (using a message queue for sending **ONGOING** messages) furthermore,